mareng85/puppet-tor/README.md

 6. [Development - Guide for contributing to the module](#development)

 ## Overview
-This module sets up Tor anonymous proxy as a client or relay.
-Exit node is to be done.
+This module sets up Tor anonymous proxy as a client, relay or exit node.

 ## Module Description
-This module sets up Tor anonymous proxy as a client or relay.
-Exit node is to be done.
+This module sets up Tor anonymous proxy as a client, relay or exit node.
-Then you can
+Then you can do the web almost anonymously.

 ## Setup